jacobcyl/Aliyun-oss-storage/readme.md

     "jacobcyl/ali-oss-storage": "^1.1"

 to your composer.json.
 Then run `composer install` or `composer update`.
-Or you can simple run below command
+Or you can simply run below command：

     "composer require jacobcyl/ali-oss-storage:^1.1"